 - We DO want light from what is around and directly behind the object to reach our eyes — in other words, we want the object to look like it has disappeared while leaving the surrounding environment intact and unobscured.

-Harry Potter and Romulan Space Cloaks
+Harry Potter and Romulan Space Cloaks of Invisibility

 What we would love to see is something like what is depicted in the movies – Harry Potter and Romulan Space Cloaks come to mind because they

 - allow you to “see through” the thing you are making invisible

 THAT is not yet possible … BUT….

 In 2014, Joseph Choi and colleagues developed the Rochester Cloak – a simple 4 lens set up that does things no other invisibility technology has been able to do.